MIDS-scaling-up/v2/week01/hw/Readme.md

 ```

 ### Run the base Docker Image for the Jetson
-Most of the work later in the class will require a Docker base image running Ubuntu 18.04 with all the needed dependencies.
-Please register at the [Nvidia GPU Cloud](http://ngc.nvidia.com) and follow the instructions to start the [base jetson container](https://ngc.nvidia.com/catalog/containers/nvidia:l4t-base)
+Most of the work  in the class will require a Docker base image running Ubuntu 18.04 with all the needed dependencies.
+For the first time, in July 2019, Nvidia has released an officially supported base container!
+Please register at the [Nvidia GPU Cloud](http://ngc.nvidia.com) and follow the instructions to start this [base jetson container](https://ngc.nvidia.com/catalog/containers/nvidia:l4t-base)

-Note for future reference that  Docker images for jetpacks 4.2 are  available in the docker hub as ```w251/cuda:tx2-4.2_b158``` and ```w251/cuda:dev-tx2-4.2_b158```.
+Note for future reference that the Docker images for jetpacks 4.2 that we used in earlier sessions of W251 are still available in the docker hub as ```w251/cuda:tx2-4.2_b158``` and ```w251/cuda:dev-tx2-4.2_b158```.
 In the docker hub you will find other versions of these containers as well.

 We'll cover Docker during the in-class lab in more detail.